tmhglnd/sonic-kayak-soundscape/README.md

 1. Clone/download this repo and add the folder `/soundscape` to the `stick/sonickayak/pd` folder (on the usb-stick connected to the rPi)
 2. Replace the `sonickayak.pd` and `zone-hydrophone.pd` patchers in the `stick/sonickayak/pd` with the patchers from this repo.
+	- Or if you want to use your own `sonickayak.pd` patcher, add the following object `[soundscape/_main-soundscape]` and initialize with a `1` on the left inlet.

 # Overview of the sounddesign